Modal Verification Patterns for Systems Software: Conclusion

 \section{Conclusion}

 We have argued that there is a systematic pattern emerging in the use of modalities in the verification of low-level systems software, and explained how a range of modern work fits into this pattern.
-While we have focused our attention on public verification work carried out in Iris, it also captures (a slightly more organized version of) our own thinking in coming up with designs for specifying distributed systems~\cite{gordon2019modal}, and in ongoing work using different modalities for different parts of a copy-on-write filesystem (e.g., for assertions true in different snapshots).
+While most of our examples come from public verification work carried out in Iris, we have one example of these ideas applying in Dafny.
+We are applying these ideas in ongoing work using different modalities for different parts of a copy-on-write filesystem (e.g., for assertions true in different snapshots), and are observing more structured specifications as a result.
 So not only are the modalities observably present, but they are demonstrably useful for conducting proofs of systems software.
 We believe that these essential patterns in the designs of modal abstractions for systems verification constitute a fundamental concept when working out how to specify different kinds of systems code.